whisthq/whist/backend/services/subscriptions/README.md

 ## Adding a subscription to Hasura

-For creating a new Hasura subscription, follow the following implementation:
+For creating a new Hasura subscription, refer to the following implementation:

 ```go
 // InstanceStatusSubscription defines the event when